undur/wonder-slim/README.md

 # wonder-slim

 *Before you start reading, I should mention that this is not my own project.
 It's merely an organization of over two decades of work of dozens, even hundreds of people.
 To emphasize this, I've chosen to go the way of cloning the existing Wonder repository and keep attribution and history of the source files in question as much as possible.
-Much love and respect for past contributors.*
+I have much love and respect for past contributors, many of whom I consider friends and colleagues.*

 ## Motivation